kamrulislambappy/kamrulislambappy/README.md

 ![]()

 ### Hi there 👋, I'm KAMRUL ISLAM
-<h4>I am a full-stack web application developer from Kamrul, Bangladesh.
+<h4>I'm Kamrul, a full-stack web application developer from Bangladesh.
 A part of my effort, patience, and feeling in programming.
 I love working with JavaScript.
 I like to solve any problem.
 In my spare time, I love nature and traveling to different places.</h4>

 👀 I’m interested in Web Development <br>
 🌱 I’m currently learning MERN Stack <br>